5 Changes You Should NOT Make to Your Logo - Paper Lime Creative

 5) Don’t change the font

 This is another consistency one like colour.
-All fonts have connotations to them and graphic designers take the time to find a font that not only looks good for your brand, but also has the right connotations associated with it.
+All fonts have connotations to them and graphic designers take the time to find a font that not only looks good for your brand but also has the right connotations associated with it.
 For example, while Trajan might look good, it’s been used on EVERY MOVIE POSTER, so it’s become a bit of a joke.
-When a font gets changed, it wrecks visibility and consistency, and you aren’t sure of the connotations associated with font choice, then you might be giving the wrong impression to your customers!
+When a font gets changed, it wrecks visibility and consistency, and if you aren’t sure of the connotations associated with font choice, then you might be giving the wrong impression to your customers!

 This is a small sampling of branding sins we’ve seen over the years, but they are the ones we see most often.
 We hope this helps you navigate your branding better and as always if you ever have any questions do not hesitate to give us a shout.